Business partnering: Benefits

 Reduction of general costs: business partnering can be cheaper and more flexible than a merger or acquisition, and can be employed when a merger or acquisition is not feasible.

 Business partnering increases "competitive advantage" (Porter, 1985).
 The direct benefits of business partnering consist in greater competitive advantage through cooperation (the co-opetitive advantage) and even better opportunities of revenue, occupation and investment in the sector of application.

 Business partnering creates a no more traditionally-based solidarity or "organic", but a rationale form of "mechanic solidarity" (Durkheim, 1893).
 Partnering takes a new approach to achieving business objectives.
 It replaces the traditional customer-supplier model with a collaborative approach to achieving a shared objective; this may be to build a hospital, improve an existing service contract or launch an entirely new programme of work.
-Essentially, the Partners work together to achieve an agreed common aim whilst each participant may still retain different reasons for achieving that common aim.
+Essentially, partners work together to achieve an agreed common aim whilst each participant may still retain different reasons for achieving that common aim.

 Formation of business partnering

 Business partnering can take the form of a strategic alliance, a buyer-supplier relationship, a joint venture, or a consortium.
 Firms should pay particular attention to the mechanisms of governance used to organize their partnership.
 They can rely on a combination of contractual and relational mechanisms.

 Firms usually need to form partnerships with other firms to enable their business model (Teece, 2010).
 To become attractive to other businesses firms need to align their internal features, such as management style and products with the market situation.
-In their 2013 study, Kask and Linton develop two ideal profiles, or also known as configurations or archetypes, for startups commercializing inventions.
+In a 2013 study, Johan Kask and Gabriel Linton develop two ideal profiles, or also known as configurations or archetypes, for startups commercializing inventions.
 The Inheritor profile calls for management style that is not too entrepreneurial (more conservative) and the startup should have an incremental invention (building on a previous standard).
 This profile is set out to be more successful (in finding a business partner) in a market that has a dominant design (a clear standard is applied in this market).
 In contrast to this profile is the Originator which has a management style that is highly entrepreneurial and have a radical invention (totally new standard).
 This profile is set out to be more successful (in finding a business partner) in a market that does not have a dominant design (established standard).
 New startups should align themselves to one of the profiles when commercializing an invention to be able to find and be attractive to a business partner.
-By finding a business partner a startup will have greater chances to become successful (Kask & Linton, 2013).
+By finding a business partner a startup will have greater chances to become successful.